 - Use the Speed button to change the speed of playback.
 You can playback the video at .5 (half) speed up to 2x speed, or anywhere in between, in .25 intervals as needed.

-- The Open in a New Tab button allows you to open embedded content in a new, standalone tab.
+- The Open in a New Tab button allows you to open embedded content in a new, standalone tab, also called the Full-Tab player.

 The Transcript Panel behaves the same way as it does with the In-Classroom Transcript Panel, with one exception.
 You can also download an available transcript in either VTT or TXT format.
 When you can see the Transcript Panel is conditional based on how the content is accessed, as well as the availability of a transcript.

-- When a link is created and a transcript exists, the transcript is shown.
+- When a link/embedded content is created and a transcript exists, the Transcript button is shown.

-- When a link is created and there is no transcript, a message is displayed in the panel that there is no transcript.
+- When a link/embedded content is created and there is no transcript, no transcript button or panel is available.

-- If a link already exists and then a transcript is generated, the link will automatically be updated to show the transcript.
+- If a link/embedded content already exists and then a transcript is generated, the Transcript button will automatically appear when the transcript is available.

-When viewing embedded content, the availability of the Transcript depends on whether there was a transcript available at the time the Embed code was generated.
+When viewing embedded content created prior to the November 2-3, 2020 deployment, the availability of the Transcript depends on whether there was a transcript available at the time the Embed code was generated.

 - When the embed code is created, if a transcript exists, any embedded content using that code will show the transcript (with the option to Hide it if desired).